maryosu/skinhub/README.md

 [Download](https://files.catbox.moe/hpehwl.osk)

-(Can be reverted to a non tripple stack skin by coppying the contents of the "Disable Tripple Stack" folder in extras along with extra cursors and other things you can use to customise the skin)
+Can be reverted to a non tripple stack skin by coppying the contents of the "Disable Tripple Stack" folder in extras along with extra cursors and other things you can use to customise the skin.